Orange-OpenSource/fiware-cepheus/README.md

 ## Support

-Ask your programming questions using [stackoverflow](http://stackoverflow.com/questions/tagged/fiware-cepheus) and your general questions on [FIWARE Q&A](https://ask.fiware.org/questions/).
+Ask your programming questions using [Stackoverflow](http://stackoverflow.com/questions/tagged/fiware) and your general questions on [FIWARE Q&A](https://ask.fiware.org/questions/).
-In both cases please use the tag `fiware-cepheus`.
+In both cases please use the tags `fiware` and `fiware-cepheus`.